 Step 3: Continue Your Education with a Master's Degree

 Although only a bachelor's degree is required to be eligible for certification as a teacher in Georgia, some teachers go on to earn a master's degree.
 Many universities in Georgia offer graduate degree programs for certified teachers who wish to continue their education.
 One common graduate degree program for professional educators is the Master of Education (M.Ed.).
-The M.Ed., which does not lead to certification, is designed for certified teachers who are interested in obtaining a higher level certificate or adding additional certification subject areas.
+The M.Ed., which does not lead to certification, is designed for certified teachers who are interested in obtaining a higher-level certificate or adding additional certification subject areas.
 Other master's degree programs, such as educational administration or leadership, may prepare an experienced teacher for advancement to principal or other administrative roles.